Hide table of contents

 One mistake I've been making as I started to incorporate the projection into how I lead is to stay "square" to the slot when offsetting myself to one side of it.
 That in turn would have an effect of rotating the follower - giving them rotational projection when I was not intending to do that

-To avoid doing that and to just communicate a linear intent (e.g. when leading passes) - you want to keep the point of connection stable and withing the slot, while offsetting your body to one side of it.
+To avoid doing that and to just communicate a linear intent (e.g. when leading passes) - you want to keep the point of connection stable and within the slot, while offsetting your body to one side of it.

 You can choose to project rotation as discussed above, but it's important to only do that intentionally.